openmrs/openmrs-content-hiv/README.md

 This is the OpenMRS HIV care and treatment content package.

 The contents of this package are:
-> Configuration
+> configs/initalizer_config

-This folder holds initializer compatible configuration metadata that makes up the HIV care and treatment content package.
+This folder holds Initializer compatible configuration metadata that makes up the HIV care and treatment content package.
 There are forms, OCL concepts, programs, encounter types, workflows, identifiers and other metadata.

+> configs/frontend_config
+(WIP) Any configuration of the O3 frontend.

->  content.properties
+> configs/frontend_assembly

-In this file, the required ESMs and OMODs that make up the HIV care and treatment content package are specified.
+Required ESMs that make up the HIV care and treatment content package, defined in a `spa-assemble-config.json` file